-We are thrilled to present the 3rd annual Garden Art Walk at this year’s event!
-Located outside behind the Kitsap Sun Pavilion, this feature is packed full of talent from Kitsap and surrounding area artists.
-Meander down the paved garden path flanked by art from driftwood benches to copper and steel masterpieces, magnificent glass sculptures and everything in between, the Garden Art Walk is a wonderful source for inspiration for your own garden sanctuaries.
+We are thrilled to present the 5th annual Garden Art Walk at this year’s event!
+And we are doing it INSIDE this year!
+This feature is packed full of talent from Kitsap and surrounding area artists.
+Meander through spectacular garden art from driftwood benches to copper and steel masterpieces, magnificent glass sculptures and everything in between.
+The Garden Art Walk is a wonderful source for inspiration for your own garden sanctuaries.
 Many pieces will be for sale, and you will have the opportunity to talk with the artists about commissioning a piece of your own!
 Check out some of these great pieces from past year’s events!

 Be sure to register your 5-12 year old for this fun construction challenge.
 Each registered child will participate in a brief, timed building challenge.
 Winners in 3 different age categories will win an age-appropriate Lego® prize!